-EQUIPMENT ELECTRIFICATION

-TECHNOLOGY SHOWCASE
+EQUIPMENT ELECTRIFICATION TECHNOLOGY SHOWCASE

 Our corporate approach to equipment procurement assesses safety, environmental and productivity criteria to ensure optimal equipment performance.
 We are continually looking ahead to the cleanest available cargo-handling technology.
 As the first terminal in California to implement automated systems including truck handling, on-dock (intermodal) rail and customs scanning, we were pioneers in the industry taking on the sustainability challenges in its earlier stages.
 While our container handling fleet largely deploys the cleanest available cargo-handling technology, including hybrid electric-powered automated straddle carriers, automated electric stacking cranes (ASCs), and electric rail mounted gantry cranes (RMGs), twenty percent of our fleet still operates using diesel powered container handling equipment (CHE).
 Our "in-use" CHE engines are Tier 4 and fully compliant with regulations set forth by the Environmental Protection Agency (EPA) and California Air Resources Board (CARB).
 The fleet includes Tier 4 diesel engine utility tractor trucks and diesel-powered side handlers.
-Our target is to replace all diesel-powered equipment with alternative fuel and/or battery electric equipment.
-We will continue to test a variety of different technologies in the coming years.
+Our target is to replace all diesel-powered equipment.
 Currently, we are in our third phase of a five-phase terminal automation upgrade.
 Transforming from a traditional diesel-powered container handling equipment to automated technology was accomplished through a multi-stage project.
 The first phase began operations in 2012, which realized an integrated solution using both ASCs and automated straddle carriers in concert with one and other.
 The second and third phases were followed between 2014 and 2018 by adding 11 more crane blocks and an increasing our auto-strad fleet.
 The facility infrastructure for the fourth phase of the project has been completed with plans to order additional equipment when further capacity expansion is needed.
 Phase five is planned to replace the conventional portion of the terminal currently operating in this area with zero-emissions container handling equipment.
+In 2021, TraPac became the first container terminal in the Port of Los Angeles to use renewable diesel in our cargo handling equipment.
+Renewable Diesel is an environmentally superior diesel fuel produced from non-petroleum renewable sources, including vegetable oils and animal fats.
+The results are lower emissions when compared to CARB's 10% aromatic diesel reference fuel.
 TraPac has also enrolled in the Low Carbon Fuel Standard (LCFS) program, a voluntary compliance measure put forth by the California Air Resources Board.
 The program is designed to decrease the carbon intensity of California's transportation pool through the use of clean technology and encouraging the use of zero-emission vehicle adoption.

-"We've invested in the future, using automation technologies to move cargo through the terminal quickly and safely, heighten security for personnel and cargo, minimize customer risk and delays and reduce emissions."

--Mark Jensen, Vice President, Asset Management
+"We've invested in the future, using automation technologies to move cargo through the terminal quickly and safely, heighten security for personnel and cargo, minimize customer risk and delays and reduce emissions." -Mark Jensen, Vice President, Asset Management OUR PERFORMANCE SUSTAINABILITY REPORT 2021

-OUR PERFORMANCE

-SUSTAINABILITY REPORT 2019

-OUR EQUIPMENT PERFORMANCE

-IN 2019 COMPARED TO 2013 LEVELS, PRIOR TO AUTOMATION

-NOx Reduction

-PM Reduction Per TEU

-GHG Reduction

-ENVIRONMENTAL PERFORMANCE

-GHG EMISSIONS FOR SCOPE 1 AND 2, (tonnes, same as metric tons)
+100% of Vessels that call at TraPac use alternative maritime power (AMP) or an equivalent technology to reduce harmful pollutants & greenhouse gases

-CATEGORY SCOPE EMISSIONS DEFINITIONS 2019 Direct GHG emissions (Scope 1 GHG emissions) Direct emissions from owned or controlled sources 8,931 Indirect GHG emissions (Scope 2 GHG Protocol) Indirect emissions from the generation of purchased energy 6,801 per TEU for vessels at berth due to use of shore power and capture and control system
+ENVIRONMENTAL PERFORMANCE CATEGORY SCOPE EMISSIONS DEFINITIONS 2019 2020 2021 Direct GHG emissions (Scope 1 GHG emissions) Direct emissions from owned or controlled sources 8,931 11,160 9,271 Indirect GHG emissions (Scope 2 GHG Protocol) Indirect emissions from the gen- eration of purchased energy 6,801 7,643 5,335 \The use of renewable diesel in our cargo handling equipment reduced direct GHG emissions compared to 2020